local-ch/lhc/docs/interceptors.md

 ## Basic Interceptors

-There are some basic interceptors available, that cover some usecases here:
+There are some interceptors available, that cover some basic usecases:
 [lhc-core-interceptors](https://github.com/local-ch/lhc-core-interceptors)

 ## Callbacks